49ers use second-half outburst to top UC Riverside, 5-1, in Big West opener

-Senior Nadia Link had one goal and three assists in a dominating 5-1 win at UC Riverside.
+Senior Nadia Link leads the way with one goal and three assists

 Sept.
 28, 2012